 Virginia Snider Commons

 Volunteers are the lifeblood of our organization.
 Like most organizations of color, we have a small staff who wear several different hats.
 Our relationship with Engage Dallas has been a godsend.
 The young people who volunteered in February during our one-act festival arrived on time.
-They were professional and courteous, definitely representative of our grand.
+They were professional and courteous, definitely representative of our brand.
 We look forward to a long and continued business relationship.Teresa Coleman Wash

 Executive Artistic Director